Immune characterization of a Colombian family cluster with SARS-CoV-2 infection

 Abstract

 Introduction: Immunological markers have been described during COVID-19 and persist after recovery.
-These immune markers are associated with clinical features among SARS-CoV-2 infected individuals.
-Nevertheless, studies reporting a comprehensive analysis of the immune changes occurring during SARS-CoV-2 infection are still limited.
-Objective: To evaluate the production of proinflammatory cytokines, the antibody response, and the phenotype and function of NK cells and T cells in a Colombian family cluster with SARS-CoV-2 infection.
+Those immune alterations are associated with clinical features among SARS-CoV-2 infected individuals.
+Although, studies reporting a comprehensive analysis of these immune alterations are still limited.
+Objective: To evaluate the production of pro-inflammatory cytokines, antibody response, and phenotype and function of NK cells and T cells in a Colombian familiar cluster of SARS-CoV-2 infection.
 Materials and methods: Proinflammatory cytokines were evaluated by RT-PCR and ELISA.
-The frequency, phenotype, and function of NK cells (cocultures with K562 cells) and T-cells (stimulated with spike/RdRp peptides) were assessed by flow cytometry.
-Anti-SARS-CoV-2 antibodies were determined using indirect immunofluorescence and plaque reduction neutralization assay.
-Results: During COVID-19, we observed a high proinflammatory-cytokine production and a reduced CD56(bright)-NK cell and cytotoxic response.
-Compared with healthy controls, infected individuals had a higher frequency of dysfunctional CD8+ T cells CD38(+)HLA-DR-.
-During the acute phase, CD8+ T cells stimulated with viral peptides exhibited a monofunctional response characterized by high IL-10 production.
-However, during recovery, we observed a bifunctional response characterized by the co-expression of CD107a and granzyme B or perforin.
-Conclusion: Although the proinflammatory response is a hallmark of SARS-CoV-2 infection, other phenotypic and functional alterations in NK cells and CD8+ T cells could be associated with the outcome of COVID-19.
-However, additional studies are required to understand these alterations and to guide future immunotherapy strategies.
+Frequency, phenotype and function of NK cells (cocultures with K562 cells) and T-cells (stimulated with Spike/RdRp peptides) were assessed by flow cytometry; anti-SARS-CoV-2 antibodies were determined by indirect immunofluorescence and plaque reduction neutralization assay.
+Results: During COVID-19, we observed a high pro-inflammatory cytokine production and reduced CD56bright NK cells and cytotoxic response.
+Compared with healthy controls, infected individuals had a higher frequency of dysfunctional CD8+ T cells CD38+HLA-DR-.
+During the acute phase, CD8+ T cells stimulated with viral peptides exhibited a monofunctional response characterized by a high IL-10 production.
+Nevertheless, during recovery, a bifunctional response was observed, characterized by the co-expression of CD107a and Granzyme B or Perforin.
+Conclusion: Although pro-inflammatory response is a hallmark of SARS-CoV-2 infection, other phenotypic and functional alterations in NK cells and CD8+ T cells could be associated with the outcome of COVID-19.
+However, additional studies are required to understand these alterations and, to guide future immunotherapy strategies.

 Más información